 (7) share findings, materials, and techniques with other school districts; and

 (8) retain teachers of color and teachers who are American Indian.

-Applicants are required to seek additional funding and assistance from sources such as school districts, postsecondary institutions, foundations, and the private sector.
+Grant applicants must seek additional funding and assistance from sources such as school districts, postsecondary institutions, foundations, and the private sector.